openjdk/amber-docs/site/guides/text-blocks-guide.md

                                  .match(verse -> !firstLastVerse.equals(verse))
                                  .collect(Collectors.joining("\n\n"));

-**_G7.
+### G7.
 Either use only spaces or only tabs for the indentation of a text block.
-Mixing white space will lead to a result with irregular indentation._**
+Mixing white space will lead to a result with irregular indentation. {#G7}

     // ORIGINAL
         String colors = """
     ········red
-    ␉       green
+    ↦       green
     ········blue""";    // result: "·······red\ngreen\n·······blue"

     // PROBABLY WHAT WAS INTENDED